isthattyler/SearchProblemSolver/README.md

 The algorithm is made as generic as possible to be used for many other different searching problems, not limited to these particular ones that I have.

+I'm looking forward to port this over to Java as well in the future.
+Please watch for update.

 ## Details

 ### ADTs